alegresor/alegresor.github.io/index.md

 # Posters

-## Fast Gaussian Process Regression for Smooth Functions
+## A Neural Surrogate Solver for Radiation Transfer

 [2024 NeurIPS Workshop on Data-driven and Differentiable Simulations, Surrogates, and Solvers](https://neurips.cc/virtual/2024/workshop/84720)